BekaValentine/cyberpunk_game/covert_entry_techniques.md

     - cut glass - MNT-DST-CSH
 - electronic
   - keypads
-    - look for wear - LCK-CPY-LOS/REC
+    - look for wear - LCK-CPY-LOS/REC-OPN
-    - look for heat - LCK-CPY-LOS/REC
+    - look for heat - LCK-CPY-LOS/REC-OPN
-    - open up and bypass by the power to the latch if its controlled on the near side - LCK-DIS-CLN
+    - open up and bypass by the power to the latch if its controlled on the near side - LCK-DIS-CLN-OPN
     - open up and record data with a hidden tool - LCK-CPY-CLN
   - rfid
-    - open up and bypass by the power to the latch if its controlled on the near side - LCK-DIS-CLN
+    - open up and bypass by the power to the latch if its controlled on the near side - LCK-DIS-CLN-OPN
     - open up and record data with a hidden tool - LCK-CPY-CLN
     - steal rfid key - KEY-STL-PLN
       - in home or office